EugeneDevastator/TextTypeParser/AvalancheLayout/readme.md

 # Avalanche Layout

-Avalanche layout oriented for csharp programming.
+Avalanche layout oriented for CSharp programming, based on few well known repositories for unity plugins and some of my internal projects.

 # Foreword

 F-row is beyond scope of the description. when i refer to upper keys i mean topmost colored row QXGKC...

+You can find Vial layout in the same folder with this readme documentation.

 **Main Layout:**